oliviapycz/magnificient-website/README.md

-# This is an update from loca
+# This is an update from local with gitKraken